piemar/starwars-genai-mongodb-vector-search/README.md

 # Star Wars Face Recognition App
-This application uses a React frontend to allow users to upload a selfie and send it to a Python Flask backend.
-The backend utilizes the `face_recognition` library to encode the faces and interacts with MongoDB to store and retrieve character data.
+This application uses a React frontend to allow user uploads a selfie and the application will use Vector search to decide which Starwars character you look the most like, Powered by MongoDB Atlas Vector Search and Python Face Recognition API.
+The backend utilizes the python `face_recognition` library to encode the faces and interacts with MongoDB to store and retrieve character data.

+Frontend: React
 <img src="starwars-frontend/public/starwars-face-recognition.png" width="50%" height="50%">